Ohio End of Life Options

 - This option brings comfort to those who are dying and is compatible with Hospice care.

-- Eleven states and Washington, D.C., authorize MAID, but not Ohio.
+- Thirteen states and Washington, D.C., authorize MAID, but not Ohio.

-- Advanced age, disability, and dementia do not qualify as terminal illnesses.
+- Advanced age, disability, chronic pain, and dementia do not qualify as terminal illnesses.

 - MAID may not be requested in an Advance Directive.